pitsi-Dolo/Digital-Portfolio-Project-Presentation-3/README.md

 ### 🔁 Reflection (Using STAR Technique)

 > **🟦 S – Situation:**
-> I needed to prepare for future job interviews but was nervous about answering behavioral questions.
+> I was preparing for internship opportunities but felt anxious about answering interview questions and maintaining confidence under pressure.

 > **🟨 T – Task:**
-> My goal was to learn how to answer interview questions confidently using the STAR technique.
+> My goal was to understand interview structures and learn techniques to respond to competency-based questions using the STAR method.

 > **🟩 A – Action:**
-> I attended an interview skills session, practiced answering common questions, and rehearsed with a peer while recording my responses for feedback.
+> I participated in a mock interview preparation class, researched common ICT interview questions, and practiced answering them aloud.
+I also watched example interviews online, recorded my responses, and reviewed them to improve my tone, posture, and confidence.

 > **🟥 R – Result:**
-> I learned to structure my answers using STAR, which made my responses clearer and more professional.
-I now feel confident and prepared for real interviews.
+>I learned to organize my thoughts and give structured, concise answers using STAR.
+My self-awareness improved, and I became more confident in expressing my skills and achievements during interviews.
+> This experience taught me the importance of preparation, active listening, and body language in making a strong professional impression.

 ---